New loan program offers financial lifeline for domestic abuse survivors

-(WXYZ) — A new loan program is helping domestic abuse survivors gain financial independence, regardless of their credit scores.
+(WXYZ) — Survivors of domestic violence are building support for others working to escape from abusive relationships.
+One way includes a new loan program to provide financial independence, regardless of their credit scores.

 Watch Meghan Daniels' video report: